coopercenter/va-local-tax-rates/_book/index.md

 The strong support for this publication by the Virginia Association of Counties and the Virginia Municipal League helps ensure our continued efforts to provide this resource as a basic reference on Virginia local taxes.

+## About the Online Edition {-}

+This online edition of the *Virginia Local Tax Rates* survey report was developed by Arthur Small, Principal Scientist in the Weldon Cooper Center, with capable assistance from intern Anne Bader of Grinnell College.

 ## Final Comments {-}

-The Cooper Center is grateful to the many local officials throughout  the  commonwealth  who  supplied  the  survey information  presented  in  this  study.
+The Cooper Center is grateful to the many local officials throughout the Commonwealth who  supplied  the  survey information  presented  in  this  study.
 Their  willingness  to  provide information and their patience in answering follow-up questions is what makes this book successful.
 The high response rates could not have been achieved without their cooperation.

 <!-- Corrections to the text or suggestions for possible changes or additions to future editions can be made using the email address and phone number listed below. -->